bxparks/AceTime/USER_GUIDE.md

 * Using the `TimeZone` class with a `BasicZoneProcessor` for one timezone takes about 6 kB of flash memory and 193 bytes of static RAM.
-* Using 2 timezones with `BasiCZoneProcessor increases the consumption to about 7 kB of flash and 207 bytes of RAM.
+* Using 2 timezones with `BasicZoneProcessor increases the consumption to about 7 kB of flash and 207 bytes of RAM.
 * Loading the entire `zonedb::` zoneinfo database consumes 21 kB bytes of flash and 597 bytes of RAM.
-* Adding the `SystemClock` to the `TimeZone` and `BasicZoneProcessor` with one timezone consumes 8.5 kB bytes of flash and 352 bytes of RAM.
+* Adding the `SystemClock` to the `TimeZone` and `BasicZoneProcessor` with one timezone consumes 9 kB bytes of flash and 352 bytes of RAM.

 These numbers indicate that the AceTime library is useful even on a limited 8-bit controller with only 30-32 kB of flash and 2 kB of RAM.
 As a concrete